-Our focus at PROREIT includes the delivery of growth through acquisitions, by expanding deeper into existing geographical markets where the REIT has a presence, and expanding into adjacent markets.
-This strategy will capitalize on the REIT's existing market knowledge and help achieve economies of scale.
+Our focus continues to be the delivery of accretive growth through acquisitions, by expanding deeper into existing geographical markets where the REIT has a presence, and into adjacent markets.
+This strategy will capitalize on the REIT's market knowledge and help achieve economies of scale.